 Students can’t be trained fast enough to fill voids in the world of data science, said Barry Wittman, associate professor of computer science at Elizabethtown College.
-With a background in computer science and math along with another focused discipline, students graduating from the College’s new data science major can pretty much write their own career ticket after graduation.
+With a background in computer science and math along with another focused discipline, students graduating from the College’s new data science major will have limitless career options.
 Data scientists, depending on their focus – business, engineering, communication, biology or some other area -- are hired by banks, big retail, NASA, laboratories, research companies and media.

 Get Involved in Computer Science